Depression Therapy in Ventura, CA

-Seeking Out Depression Therapy?
+Seeking Out Depression Therapy in Ventura?

-- Are you lacking motivation?
+• Are you lacking motivation?

-- Feeling stuck?
+• Feeling stuck?

-- Procrastinating more?
+• Procrastinating more?

-- Beating yourself up?
+• Beating yourself up?

-- Is it taking you longer than usual to get over a relationship breakup or death of a loved one?
+• Is it taking you longer than usual to get over a relationship breakup or death of a loved one?

 You’re struggling.
 Maybe life seems overwhelming and moving forward feels impossible.
 Maybe you’re just going through the motions- getting up, going to work, going home.
-Inside, you may feel exhausted, disconnected, or numb, wondering when things will start to feel different.
+Inside, you may feel exhausted, empty, disconnected, or numb, wondering when things will start to feel different.
 And maybe you’re even being hard on yourself for having a hard time.
-Depression is tough and importantly, I get it.
+Depression is tough and importantly, we get it.

 Hopelessness